 Do you skip social events with the excuse that you need to save money, when in fact it’s because you’re a total introvert?
 Do you eat the same meal, over and over again, because it’s cheap – but also because you don’t want to try eating new foods?

-For other people, extreme frugality may be making your lifestyle far worse.
-It’s when you’re miserable because of frugality that you need to question what’s really more important: a few pennies, or your happiness?
+It’s when you’re miserable because of frugality that you need to question what’s more important: a few pennies, or your happiness?

 3. You Feel Isolated